 While it is similar in many countries, the applications for residency and citizenship in the US are broken down as follows:

-• Generally, it requires three years of residency, which is less than the five years required for citizenship.
+• Three years of residency, less than the five years required for citizenship.

 • Documentation includes proof of identity, background checks, and evidence of financial stability.